MiriamRomeroMon/my-dev-journey/README.md

 ## 🌍 About me
 Aspiring developer with a strong motivation to learn programming and artificial intelligence.
 I already completed certifications in Responsive Web Design and JavaScript (freeCodeCamp).
+Open to remote opportunities and collaboration on exciting projects. and JavaScript (freeCodeCamp).
 Open to remote opportunities and collaboration on exciting projects.